fish-shell/fish-shell/README.md

 chsh will prompt you for your password, and change your default shell.

+Note: If you've used linux package managers for installation, run this one: `chsh -s /usr/bin/fish`

 To switch your default shell back, you can run:

 	chsh -s /bin/bash